acucciniello/acucciniello.com/_posts/2017-08-11-How-Contexts-Work-in-API.AI.md

 ### Output Context

 This is added on the second line in the context section.
 When an output context is added to an intent it gets a lifespan.
 The lifespan of the output context determines *how long* the context will last in terms of intents.
 So an output context with a lifespan of 2 will be a context for the next two intents.
 The output context is used to determine what are the possible follow-up intents to the current intent that was called.
-It determines this by matching a follow-up intent's input context with this intents output context.
+It determines this by matching a follow-up intent's input context with this intent's output context.

 ### Input Context

 This is added to the first line of the context section in intents.
-If you state that an intent has an input context then it can only be invoked when the output context of the current intent has the same context.
+If you state that an intent has an input context, then it can only be invoked when the output context of the current intent has the same context.
 When the user responds to the previous intent with a *User Says* that matches what the intent has, and a matching input context with output context.

 ## Code